kevinomyonga/adaptive_chameleon_theme/README.md

 ```
 **NOTE:** Remember to define a collection of dark themes equivalent in number to the normal themes.

-Proceed to wrap your `MaterialApp` with `AdaptiveChameleonTheme` in order to apply and modify UI
+Proceed to wrap your `MaterialApp` with `AdaptiveChameleonThemeWidget` in order to apply and modify UI
 themes.

 ```dart